-Have you ever heard of this?
-Check out this video on Green Burial.
+Check out this video on green burial.

 In the event you die without burial insurance of some kind, the onus could fall on your family to deal with the financial burden.
 At least if you have insurance, you have the peace of mind that comes with knowing you are taking care of things.
 You are being responsible.